ShahazaadAhmed/Music-Player/README.md

 # Music Player

 ## Description
 This is an open-source music player built using CustomTkinter and Pygame.
 It allows users to play, pause, and navigate through a small playlist of songs.
 The player also displays album art for the songs being played.
+Additionally, users can now upload new songs and corresponding album art dynamically through the player interface.

 ## Features
 - **Custom UI**: Built using CustomTkinter for a modern look and feel.